Snakebite victims flood hospitals as cost of anti-venom drug soars

 He added that the situation was worrisome as patients required four or more doses for standard treatment.

-“The standard dose a patient requires is four vials of polyvalent or one vial of monovalent, while some patients require even more,” he said.
+“The standard does a patient requires is four vials of polyvalent or one vial of monovalent, while some patients require even more,” he said.

-Azi urged government to resume subsidising the ASV for victims to ease their sufferings.
+Azi urged the government to resume subsidising the ASV for victims to ease their suffering.

 Reacting to the situation, Prof. Abdulsalam Nasidi, Chairman, Echitab Study Group in Nigeria, said that a vial of ASV costs N55,000 and blamed that on the rising cost of foreign exchange.